surenjanath/PyQt5_Wallpaper_Downloader/README.md

 add in these lines to main.py:
 - import UI library
-in the main class WelcomeScreen under init function : self.setupUi(self)
+in the main class StartScreen under init function : self.setupUi(self)
-- pass Ui_MainWindow to class WelcomeScreen
+- pass Ui_MainWindow to class StartScreen
 - delete self.loadUi()

 then do the following :